weet-ai/agentic-app-quickstart/README.md

 ## GPT API Keys

-Configure the following environment variables in `.env`:
+Make sure that the following is part of your `.env` file at the root of this folder:

 ```
 # OpenAI API Configuration
 OPENAI_API_ENDPOINT="https://api.hexflow.ai"
 OPENAI_API_KEY="your_openai_api_key_here"
+OPENAI_AGENTS_DISABLE_TRACING=1
 ```

 ℹ️ If you're experiencing connection issues (e.g. SSL Handshake Issues)